pzhang87/project2/planning/user_stories.md

 ###Teams

 * As a user, I should be able to create a new team which can enter and participate in tournaments.
+X

-* As a user, I should be able to view my team profile - including a logo, list of players, and a description.
+* As a user, I should be able to view my team profile - including a logo, list of players, and a description. (no list of players yet - need to associate teams and users)

 * As a team owner, I should be able to add my team to a tournament, so my team and I can participate in the tournament.

 * As a user, I should be able to view all other teams so I can see who else might be participating in a tournament.
+X

 ###Tournaments

 * As a user, I should be able to create a new tournament for teams to participate in so I can act as a tournament host.
+X

 * As a user, I should be able to view all ongoing tournaments to see which ones I would like my team to participate in.
+X

 * As a tournament host, I should be able to add a description, image as well as an external link to the bracket page to provide information for tournament participants.